riahimedyassin/react-component-generator/README.md

 # React Component Generator
-**React Component Generator** is a CLI to initialize the full folder structure for your React Project Component.
+**React Component Generator** is a CLI to generate Components for your React Project.

 * ## Install